-All children who took part in the NELI language intervention - which included our most vulnerable - made a minimum of 12 months progress in language age, with the majority making 2 years progress.
+All children who took part in the NELI language intervention - which included our most vulnerable - made a minimum of 12 months progress in language age.

-The introduction of Little Wandle has had a positive impact on outcome for all in phonics.
-74% attained the appropriate mark in their phonic screening, despite large absences in EYFS due to COVID lockdowns.
+The introduction of Little Wandle continues to have a positive impact on outcome for all in phonics.
+70% attained the appropriate mark in their phonic screening.
 The intervention quickly identifies the gaps in children's learning and provides specific interventions to be utilised over a short period of time.
 This has ensured progress for all.

 Attendance continues to be an ongoing challenge across school.
 This is led by a member of SLT who has forensic knowledge of the needs of each family that struggles to attend well.
 Mind Mate and Cluster support are directed at these families along with the use of the Trust and school policies.
 Rewards are targeted at supporting vulnerable families, including vouchers for food and gifts.
-End of KS2 progress for all was good - M+0.9, R+0.3, W+1.7.